jengyang7/Segmentation-of-Acute-Ischemic-Stroke-lesion-through-AI-implementation-Web/README.md

 2) Open two terminal and run the following command on two seperate terminal
 ### `npm start`
 This will serve as the frontend

+3) If you encounter any problem, please contact kten0002@student.monash.edu or kche0071@student.monash.edu .

 ### `yarn start-api`
 This will serve as the backend